sandiutomo/Firebraze-iOS-Swift/README.md

 | Values | opted_in, subscribed, unsubscribed | Member/Not Member |
 | Use Case | GDPR compliance, global preferences | Message categorization |
 | Example | "Unsubscribe from all emails" | "Unsubscribe from marketing only" |

+---

+## 🔄 Migration Path for logPurchase Deprecation

+When Braze officially deprecates `logPurchase`, your implementation is already prepared:

+1. **Current State (Now):**
+   - Purchase events trigger both `logPurchase()` and `ecommerce.order_placed`
+   - Both appear in Braze dashboard
+   - No data loss

+2. **Transition Period:**
+   - Continue monitoring both event types
+   - Validate that `ecommerce.order_placed` contains all necessary data
+   - Update any dashboards/reports to reference the new event

+3. **Post-Deprecation:**
+   - Simply remove the `logPurchase` routing from BrazeGTMTagManager.swift
+   - All purchase data will flow exclusively through `ecommerce.order_placed`
+   - Zero downtime, zero data loss

+**No action required from you** — the dual-logging system ensures continuity automatically.